bitnami/charts/bitnami/apisix/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 2.0.0

+This major updates the `etcd` subchart to it newest major, 9.0.0.
+For more information on this subchart's major, please refer to [etcd upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/etcd#to-900).

 ## License

 Copyright &copy; 2023 VMware, Inc.